gigasquid/gigasquid.github.io/source/_posts/2016-07-17-genetic-programming-with-clojure-dot-spec.markdown

 ;=> (clojure.spec/cat :0 (s/and integer? odd?) :1 integer? :2 boolean?)
 ```

-We can make a bunch of new creatures for our initial population using this function.
+We can make a batch of new creatures for our initial population using this function.

 ```clojure
 (defn initial-population [popsize max-cat-length]